Fruit (band): Later years and hiatus

 The band returned with their third studio record, Here For Days, in 2001.
 It was recorded with UK producer Paul Gomersall (who has worked with George Michael, Phil Collins, Echo & the Bunnymen, and Guns N' Roses), climbed to the No. 3 spot in the Australian Independent Charts.
 Their second live album, Live at the Basement, was released in 2002, and contained a number of new and old songs.
 The album won the Best Live Album award at the Australian Live Music Awards in 2003.

 2005 saw the release of the album Burn.
-The album was produced by the Grammy nominated David Ivory, and was recorded in Philadelphia.
+The album was produced by the Grammy®-nominated David Ivory, and was recorded in Philadelphia.
+Burn featured The Philadelphia Studio Strings orchestra conducted by arranger, Louis Anthony deLise.
 In late 2006 after a Fall tour of the North America the band went on an indefinite hiatus; Susie Keynes has been quoted as saying that Fruit is 'off the road for the time being'.
 The three head members of the band have ventures into new careers whilst dabbling in music.
 Susie is now Doctor Susie Keynes MD, Mel, the Director on an Aged Care Day Care Centre on Whidby Island off the coast of Seattle and Sam an accomplished home painter and part-time musician.